Double V campaign: Double V's Advancements

-The Double V Campaign had limited success.
+The campaign had limited success.
 While it promoted patriotism and support for the war effort among African Americans, especially as the Allies won the war, it fostered a narrow appreciation for the complexity of African American wartime situations, and it did not address or impact the underlying structure of America's systems of institutional racism.
 The campaign was also not a unifying force as many White, Southern newspapers and journalists criticized the slogan and characterized it as a dangerous revolution.
 The government tried to get the Black press to cease its agitation in an effort for greater rights.

 Among African Americans, the Double V campaign had a 91% approval rating and was supported by various institutions and organizations, such as North Carolina A&T State University and United Automobile Workers.
 Support for the campaign was bolstered by wartime events such as the Port Chicago disaster and the Agana race riot, which underscored the disparities Black soldiers faced.
 The campaign also played a role at home in encouraging defense industries to hire African American employees who left the South in large numbers for the urban North and West Coast during the Second Great Migration to help the nation's war effort.

-The 'Double V Campaign' did however aid in reshaping attitudes within the armed forces regarding race, helping to legitimize the role African Americans played in the US war effort in the eyes of society at large.
+The campaign aided in reshaping attitudes within the military regarding race, helping to legitimize the role African Americans played in the US war effort in the eyes of society at large.
 This came in the form of a report ("Attitudes of the Negro Soldier") issued by the Research Branch of the Special Service Division of the US armed forces, which made the suggestions that important military duties should be assigned to black soldiers while news of military achievements performed by black soldiers should receive greater coverage and recognition, all done in an effort to convey to US citizens the crucial role played by African Americans in winning the war.